JustusAvramenko/delenda_est/README.md

-This repository exists only as an archive for the now-defunct development of Delenda Est, a mod for 0 A.D.
-Empires Ascendant.
-I did not delete this archive so that other modders may have access to the files contained within.
+Check out 0ad.mod.io for the latest Delenda Est release for the official releases of 0 A.D.

+This repository is a work in progress and is not guaranteed to work with the latest "release" of 0 A.D.
+Rather, it is more compatible with the "SVN" or "Development" version of the game, which is bleeding edge.